pawelc/docs/toread_rnn.md

+2015 - An Empirical Exploration of Recurrent Network Architectures

 Gradient-based learning algorithms for recurrent networks and their computational complexity Backpropagation through time: what it does and how to do it Nonlinear system identification for predictive control using continuous time recurrent neural networks and automatic differentiation